spike-project/spike/README.md

 The main program is `NPKData.py`, which defines NPKData object on which everything is built.

-Spectroscopies are defined in the `FTICR.py` and `Orbitrap.py` code, which sub class NPKData.
+Spectroscopies are defined in the `NMR.py`, `FTICR.py` and `Orbitrap.py` code, which sub class NPKData.
-It is prototyped as an NMR data-set.
-This set-up is temporary.

 Many programs contain routines tests (in an object unittest) that also serve as an example of use.
 The code goes through extensive tests daily, using the `unittest` Python library.
 However, many tests rely on a set of tests data-sets which is more than 1Go large, and not distributed here.